Vacancy survey

 Find out the results from our vacancy and recruitment survey, which identifies trends and issues with recruitment in the speech and language therapy profession.

-RCSLT’s last annual workforce and vacancy survey was conducted in Spring 2025.
+RCSLT’s latest annual workforce and vacancy survey was conducted in spring 2025.
 There were 215 responses to the survey, 135 of which included workforce data about at least one speech and language therapy service.

 The survey shows a slight improvement in vacancy rates among respondents.
 However, workforce shortages remain a significant challenge, with not enough practitioners available to fill the roles necessary to meet demand and reduce waiting lists.
 Notably, vacancy rates have increased within independent speech and language therapy services, highlighting concerns across the entire sector.